-E. Project Requirements
+D. Project Requirements

-By signing the Statement of Assurances, Attachment 2, applicants are attesting to the following project requirements:
+By signing the Statement of Assurances, Attachment 1, applicants are attesting to the following project requirements:

-- All educational materials that are presented as factual will be grounded in scientific research and medically accurate.
-All educational materials and curricula designed, mass produced and used for instructional and informational purposes will be medically accurate.
-Note: Medical accuracy means that medical information must be verified or supported by the weight of research conducted in compliance with accepted scientific methods and published in peer-reviewed journals, where applicable, or be comprised of information that leading professional organizations and agencies with relevant expertise in the field recognize as accurate, objective and complete. - The New York State Department of Health (NYSDOH) will be informed of all materials proposed for use in the project for purposes of reviewing them for medical accuracy. - Programming and materials to be used by the proposed project will not contradict Section 510(b)(2)(A-H) elements of the Social Security Act.
-(Refer to Attachment 1) - Programming will be held in fully accessible spaces and program modifications and accommodations for participants with disabilities are ascertained and provided. - A designated individual employed within the organization will be responsible for STYA administration, operation and oversight.
-This individual will be accessible to NYSDOH fulltime (including by e-mail) and attend STYA provider meetings with other appropriate staff. - Any changes in services, the designated contact person, staffing levels, space or project sites will be reported immediately in writing to the NYSDOH Adolescent Health Unit. - Biannual project reports will be submitted to the NYSDOH within 30 days of the completion of the period. - The applicant organization can demonstrate the ability to provide matching funds equal to 75% of the TOTAL PROJECT COST.
+- All educational materials that are presented as factual will be grounded in scientific research, medically accurate and complete.
+Education strategies must be appropriate for the ages of the youth served.
+All educational materials and curricula designed, mass produced and used for instructional and informational purposed will be medically accurate.
+Note: Medical accuracy means that medical information must be verified or supported by the weight of research conducted in compliance with accepted scientific methods and published in peer-reviewed journals, where applicable, or be comprised of information that leading professional organizations and agencies with relevant expertise in the field recognize as accurate, objective and complete. - The applicant must select evidence-based curricula for implementation from the pre-approved NYSDOH recommended list (Attachment 2) - Evidence-based programs will be implemented with fidelity and adhere to the developer's guidelines - The New York State Department of Health (NYSDOH) will be informed of all materials proposed for use in the project for purposes of reviewing them for medical accuracy. - Programming and materials to be used by the proposed project will not contradict the federal guidance for religious programs (Refer to Attachment 4) - Programming will be held in fully accessible spaces and program modifications and accommodations for participants with disabilities are ascertained and provided.

+- A designated individual employed within the organization will be responsible for SRAE administration, operation and oversight.
+This individual will be accessible to NYSDOH full-time (including by e-mail) and attend SRAE provider meetings with other appropriate staff. - Any changes in services, the designated contact person, staffing levels, space or project sites will be reported immediately in writing to the NYSDOH Adolescent Health Unit. - Biannual project reports will be submitted to the NYSDOH within 30 days of the completion of the period. - Upon execution of the contract a full agency budget including other funds that support the program will be required within 30 days of execution.
+Failure to complete any required budget forms will result in a delay in processing payments. - The applicant organization will develop a sustainability plan by the end of the first contract year (6/30/2020).